facebook/react-native-website/docs/textinput.md

 :::note
 [`autoComplete`](#autocomplete), provides the same functionality and is available for both platforms.
 You can use [`Platform.select`](/docs/next/platform#select) for differing platform behaviors.

 Avoid using both `textContentType` and `autoComplete`.
-For backwards compatibility, when both are set, `textContentType` takes precedence.
+For backwards compatibility, `textContentType` takes precedence when both properties are set.
 :::

 For iOS 11+ you can set `textContentType` to `username` or `password` to enable autofill of login details from the device keychain.